 As the environmental cost of fast fashion and our clothing choices have become more widely recognized, a new breed of online thrift store has emerged.

 There's nothing better than finding that one-off treasure to suit your style or picking up luxury vintage for a fraction of the new price.
-Even better, shopping at online thrift stores means grabbing a stylish bargain without the environmental cost of new fast fashion playing on your conscience.
+Even better, thrifting online means grabbing a stylish bargain without the environmental cost of new fast fashion playing on your conscience.

 With everything from vintage through coveted prints, designer dresses, and shoes, there's something for everyone on those virtual second-hand thrift shelves.

 Online thrift stores, sometimes also called consignment stores (whereby the store reimburses the seller after purchase), have leaped into the online shopping sphere, second-hand boots and all.

 As many as 17m tonnes of new clothes purchased are discarded as waste in the US every year.
 When you buy thrift online, you help reduce the use of resources such as water, energy, and oil required to manufacture synthetic-based garments.

 You'll find loads of other thrift shopping benefits.
 From helping prevent sub-standard conditions in the factories making our clothes through saving money.